greglank/greglank.github.io/about.md

     - [NCAA March Madness Pool Optimizer](ncaa)
     - [COVID-19: What You Can Do](covid)

-## Thank You
+## The Take-Away Message

-Thank you for visiting my portfolio!
+To complement my technical skills as a data scientist, I am also a teacher, a researcher, a communicator, and an interesting (?) person.
+Thank you for viewing my portfolio!